JeongSeoJin/JeongSeoJin.github.io/_posts/2025-12-23-qdd-actuator.md

 * **$l_{st}$**: Stack length of the motor
 * **$r_g$**: Air gap radius

 As shown in the equation, torque is linearly proportional to the stack length ($l_{st}$) but proportional to the **square of the air gap radius ($r_g^2$)**.
 This implies that increasing the motor diameter is significantly more efficient for boosting torque than increasing its length.
 Based on this principle, I selected a stator with a large diameter (8110 size) to maximize the air gap radius, thereby securing sufficient torque even with a low gear reduction ratio.
+Furthermore, this large-diameter stator design provides a sufficient hollow center which can be utilized to embed the reducer gear, improving the compactness of the actuator and torque density.

 ### 2.4 Transmission Selection: Why Cycloidal Reducer?